Learn how to make the best-ever buffalo chicken wings at home.

 6) Creamy Dip

 Wings are made for dipping.
 Whether you’re on team ranch or team blue cheese, make sure your dip is delicious.
 Choose a store-bought brand that you really love the taste of.
 Or, even better, make your own.
-Here’s a delicious homemade ranch and a decadent blue cheese dip recipe.
+Here’s a delicious homemade ranch that uses fresh herbs, or you can mix together some pantry seasonings to make a homemade ranch seasoning and mix that with sour cream.
+If you’re more of a blue cheese kind of person, go in with a decadent homemade blue cheese dip.